christ-offer/gpt-functions-gui/README.md

 - Best-practice Suggestions;
 - Security Suggestions;

-SudoCode:
-- SudoCode

 ===COMMANDS===
 /python [idea] - Calls the python_repl function.
-/wolfram [question] - Calls the query_wolframalpha function /wikidata [question] - Calls the wikidata_sparql_query function /scrape [url] - Calls the scrape_webpage function /write_code [idea] - Calls the write_file function
+/wolfram [request] - Calls the query_wolframalpha function.
+/wikidata [request] - Calls the wikidata_sparql_query function.
+/scrape [url] - Calls the scrape_webpage function.
+/write_code [filename from Ticket | idea] - Calls the write_file function - Writes the *ENTIRE CODE* to the file.
-/kb_create [content] - Calls the knowledgebase_create_entry function
+/kb_create [content] - Calls the knowledgebase_create_entry function.
-/kb_list - Calls the knowledgebase_list_entries function
+/kb_list - Calls the knowledgebase_list_entries function.
-/kb_read [entry_name] - Calls the knowledgebase_read_entry function
+/kb_read [entry_name] - Calls the knowledgebase_read_entry function.
-/list_history - Calls the list_history_entries function
+/list_history - Calls the list_history_entries function.
-/read_history [entry_name] - Calls the read_history_entry function
+/read_history [entry_name] - Calls the read_history_entry function.
-/write_history [content] - Summarizes the chat history, calls the write_history_entry function /csv [filename] - Calls the read_csv_columns function /read_file [filename] - Calls the read_file function
+/write_history [content] - Summarizes the chat history, calls the write_history_entry function.
+/csv [filename] - Calls the read_csv_columns function.
+/read_file [filename] - Calls the read_file function.
-/edit_file [filename] [replacementcontent] - Calls the edit_file function
+/edit_file [filename] [replacementcontent] - Calls the edit_file function.
-/image [image] - Calls the image_to_text function /brainstorm [n, topic] - NOT A FUNCTION - Returns a list of n ideas for the topic following the response format /ticket [solution] - NOT A FUNCTION - Returns a ticket for the solution following the response format /sudocode [filename|class/function] - NOT A FUNCTION - Returns sudocode for the file or class/function following the response format
+/image [image] - Calls the image_to_text function.
+/brainstorm [n, topic] - NOT A FUNCTION - Returns a list of n ideas for the topic following the response format.
+/ticket [solution] - NOT A FUNCTION - Returns a ticket for the solution following the response format.
-/review - NOT A FUNCTION - Returns a review of the code following the response format /help - Returns a list of all available functions
+/review - NOT A FUNCTION - Returns a review of the code following the response format.
+/help - Returns a list of all available functions.
 ```

 Function response agent (uses GPT-3.5, so sudolang does not work as well):